 I’m just mentally running a list of people, places, and circumstances where I could, and probably should use the affirmation, I do not resist God.

 The hard part is, it’s fairly easy to resist Him at times.
 Like when we have a disagreement with our spouse and the Holy Spirit gently urges us to be the one to make the first move toward reconciliation.
 And we think, “I’m not making the first move.
 I wasn’t in the wrong.”
 Or we think, “This will pass, there’s no need for an apology, it’s not that big of a deal.”
 Or, our spouse apologizes and we decide we’re going to carry that pouty grudge just a little longer.
-The above?
-That’s resisting God.

 What about with our children?
 Like when we totally lose everything we’ve got in front of them.
 They may have misbehaved, rebelled, talked back, made bad grades, left 13 cups, plates, and bowls in their room…but we’re bigger and better than losing it on them.

 As a side, one of the most important lessons I took from the book, Hold On to Your Kids, was that rebuilding the bridge is always the parent’s responsibility.
-Not only are we older and should be wiser, we also set the example.
+Not only are we older and should be wiser, but we also set the example.
 And the example is, there is rarely a time in life when saying I’m sorry won’t reopen communication and repair heartstrings.

-Now what about those holy nudges spurring us on, what about when we’re scrolling through social media and just start click after click even though: the laundry needs to be folded, the floor swept, our Bible read, our children snuggled, our husband loved on, etc.
+Now what about those holy nudges spurring us on, what about when we’re scrolling through social media and just start click after click even though–the laundry needs to be folded, the floor swept, our Bible read, our children snuggled, our husband loved on, etc.

-Those are just a few examples when we know; we know when we are resisting God.
-Let’s make a conscious effort this week to respond, rather than resist God.
-Make this a daily affirmation, even if for this week only.
-I mentioned in our private Facebook group today, let’s finish strong.
-I used the example of standing at the finish line when my daughters ran a 5K.
+Here’s what I want to say, let’s finish strong.
+I want to use the example of standing at the finish line when my daughters ran a 5K.
 Inevitable when the young kids–our young at heart adults, would see the finish line, they would sprint all out, giving every last bit they had!
 Let’s do that, let’s challenge ourselves for the next 5 days to respond to God in all the various ways and places He asks us to.